bijancamp/Hearthstash/README.md

 # hearthstash
 Store your Hearthstone decks in Git.

-Currently with macOS support only.
-Happy to integrate support for other environments.
+Currently with macOS support only, but I'm happy to integrate support for other environments.

 ## Screenshots